beiningwu7/beiningwu7.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About - Beining
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://stat.ustc.edu.cn'>Department of Statistics and Finance, SOM, University of Science and Technology of China</a>.
+Mail: andrewwu@mail.ustc.edu.cn
 profile:
   align: right
   image: prof_pic.jpg
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my homepage!
+My name is Beining Wu (吴贝宁).
+I'm a junior undergraduate from <i><a href="https://bs.ustc.edu.cn">the School of Management</a>, <a href="https://www.ustc.edu.cn">University of Science and Technology of China</a></i> (USTC).
+Now I'm pursuing a B.S. degree in <b>statistics</b>.
+My recent resarch interests contain high dimensional statistical inference problem and its application to machine learning problem, network analysis and theoretical reinforcement learning problem.
+Curruntly, I'm starting my research career under the supervision of <a href="http://staff.ustc.edu.cn/~zwp">Prof. Weiping Zhang</a>.
+I'll apply for 2023 fall Ph.D. programs.

+The page is still under construction.
+Feel free to look around or reach me in email.